How to have a conversation about suicide

 If at any point you feel like someone’s life is in danger, seek immediate help.
 Contact Lifeline on 13 11 14 for crisis support and call 000 if you believe that someone’s life is in danger.

-Our team of mental health professionals are here to support you on our 24/7 Mental Health Phone Support line.
-It’s available to Medibank members with hospital cover 24 hours a day, 7 days a week on 1800 644 325~.
+A team of mental health professionals are here to support you with 24/7 Medibank Mental Health Support.
+It’s available to Medibank health insurance members at no extra cost~ 24 hours a day, 7 days a week.
+Call 1800 644 325 or log in using My Medibank.

 Read more about suicide prevention

-24/7 Mental Health Phone Support
+24/7 Medibank Mental Health Support

-Members with Hospital cover can talk with a mental health professional over the phone in relation to any mental health or emotional concern, 24 hours a day 7 days a week on 1800 644 325~.
+Medibank health insurance members can talk with a mental health professional over the phone or online at no extra cost.~ Chat in relation to any mental health or emotional concern, 24 hours a day 7 days a week.

 Related articles